 On the defense side, spending has shifted markedly lower since the end of the Cold War and in 2024 comprised just 2.9% of GDP, slightly above the all-time low of 2.7% in 1999.
 Given the shifting alliances amid an increasingly shaky geopolitical landscape, it's hard to imagine this rate going lower.
-The Trump administration has urged its allies in the North Atlantic Treaty Organization to increase their defense spending in the face of new and emerging threats, and Secretary of State Rubio has signaled that the US would follow suit.15 Trump himself recently announced that he plans to request \$1 trillion for defense in the fiscal 2026 budget, up from about \$850 billion in 2025.16
+The Trump administration has urged its allies in the North Atlantic Treaty Organization to increase their defense spending in the face of new and emerging threats, and Secretary of State Rubio has signaled that the US would follow suit.
+Trump himself recently announced that he plans to request \$1 trillion for defense in the fiscal 2026 budget, up from about \$850 billion in 2025.

 Assuming a unilateral restructuring or voluntary default of US debt is off the table, net interest spending is untouchable.
-The cost of servicing government debt has climbed rapidly in recent years as sub-2% debt issued during the Covid-19 period matured and was replaced by debt at rates in excess of 4%; this trend is forecast to continue.17 Notably, 2024 represented the first year that net interest spending exceeded defense spending.
-"Ferguson's Law" posits that any power that spends more on debt servicing than on defense faces a heightened risk of imperial decline.
-With the US in violation of this law, there is perhaps some inevitability to the country's pullback from the global stage.18
+The cost of servicing government debt has climbed rapidly in recent years as sub-2% debt issued during the Covid-19 period matured and was replaced by debt at rates in excess of 4%; this trend is forecast to continue.
+To Notably, 2024 represented the first year that net interest spending exceeded defense spending.
+Ferguson's Law posits that any power that spends more on debt servicing than on defense faces a heightened risk of imperial decline.
+With the US in violation of this law, there is perhaps some inevitability to the country's pullback from the global stage.
+18

 With both discretionary and net interest spending unlikely sources of relief, meaningful progress on US debt likely will require entitlement reform and/or higher revenue.
-The bulk of government outlays representing 14.1% of GDP in 2024-are directed toward programs like Social Security, Medicare and Medicaid, mandatory commitments whose parameters are enshrined into law.
-Mustering the necessary
+The bulk of government outlays-representing 14.1% of GDP in 2024-are directed toward programs like Social Security, Medicare and Medicaid, mandatory commitments whose parameters are enshrined into law.
+Mustering the necessary political will for changes to programs so broadly popular with voters seems like an insurmountable challenge.
+Generating additional

-10. Source: Reuters, S&P Global; data as of April 3, 2025.

-- 13. Source: Bloomberg; data as of March 31, 2025. - 14.
+- 9. Source: S&P Global: data as of April 4, 2025. - 10.
+Source: Reuters, S&P Global; data as of April 3, 2025. - 11.
+Source: Bloomberg, Federal Reserve Bank of Atlanta, Bureau of Labor Statistics; data as of March 31, 2025. - 12.
+Source: Bureau of Economic Analysis, US Treasury, Federal Reserve Bank of St. Louis, First Eagle Investments; data as of December 31, 2024. - 13.
+Source: Bloomberg; data as of March 31, 2025. - 4.
 Source: Federal Reserve Bank of St. Louis and US Office of Management and Budget , data as of March 27, 2025. - 15.
-Source: Reuters; data as of April 3, 2025. - Source: Bloomberg; data as of April 7, 2025.
-Source: Congressional Budget Office: data as of . - Source: Congressional Budget Office; data as of January 17, 2025.
+Source: Reuters; data as of April 3, 2025. - 16.
+Source: Bloomberg; data as of April 7, 2025. - 17.
+Source: Congressional Budget Office; data as of January 17, 2025. - 18.
 Niall Ferguson, "Ferguson's Law: Debt Service, Military Spending, and the Fiscal Limits of Power," Hoover Institution (February 21, 2025).